top of page

 settings: a nursing home, an internal medicine department (HaEmek Medical Center), and the home

 hospice unit of Clalit-HMO's northern district.
 The workshops were facilitated by Hebrew and Arabic speaking spiritual care providers.
 Emphasis was given on respecting participants’ cultures and traditions, using texts, poems, and stories.
-Additional ongoing projects include home visits to sick and lonesome elderly who are patients of the geriatric clinics in Sharon and Haifa’s districts of Clalit-HMO.
+Additional ongoing projects include home visits to sick and lonesome elderly who are patients of the geriatric clinics in Sharon and Haifa’s districts of Clalit-HMO, visits to Arab women in Meuhedet hospice care (North district), and home visits to elderly disabled IDF veterans.
 We are working to help expand government-funded access to spiritual care for bereavement in order to support families after sudden loss (car accidents, suicide, murder), which has been funded for 5 years now, supporting families of fallen soldiers.
 The Association and its members have played key roles throughout the years in developing pilot projects as part of the integration of spiritual care into a variety of new settings, from mental health to community-based care for the elderly, and in reaching out to ensure that Arabs and Russian speakers enroll in the training programs, so that language and culture need not be barriers to receiving spiritual care.
 Mike Schultz, one of the project’s leading staff members, has led half a dozen evaluation and research studies assessing the need for spiritual care and its impact at the end of life.

 Board members